qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 ## Run-Time Functions

-The following run-time functions must be supported by all backends, and are the only run-time functions that may be used as part of an Adaptive Profile compliant
+The following run-time functions must be supported by all backends, and are the only run-time functions that may be used as part of an adaptive profile compliant
 program:

 | Function                            | Signature            | Description                                                                                                                                                                                                                                                  |